whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-28-Popsugar-Must-Have-Subscription-July-2015-Review-Coupon.md

 <p><center><img src='/images/PopsugarJuly2015Bar.jpg'></center></p>

 <DL>
-<DT><a href="https://www.snapsupercandy.com/supercandy/" target="_blank">The Good Bean - Fruit & No Nut Bar in <i>Chocolate Berry</i></a></DT>
+<DT><a href="http://www.thegoodbean.com/bars/" target="_blank">The Good Bean - Fruit & No Nut Bar in <i>Chocolate Berry</i></a></DT>
 <DD>1 bar, Value $1.99</DD>
 </DL>

 <p>A protein bar that uses chickpeas instead of nuts, interesting.
 It's also vegan, non-GMO, and gluten free.</p>

 <p>I rely on protein bars when I'm outdoors and being active, they are a quick and convenient way to boost my energy.
-I have no problem with nuts in my protein bar, but I find this to be very helpful for those who are alergic to nuts, great idea.</p>
+I have no problem with nuts in my protein bar so it's not something that's a must for me, but I find this to be very helpful for those who are alergic to nuts, great idea.</p>
 <br>

 <H4><i class="icon-gift"></i> Bonus item:</H4>